Close Banner

 Adding Another Bib

-Again, the more bibs you add to a purchase, the longer it will take to finalize the purchase and secure those bibs.
-That means the bibs could sell out before you buy.
+Again, the more bibs you add to a purchase, the longer it will take to finalize the purchase and secure those bibs, which could sell out in the middle of the process.
 If you have a must-do race, purchase it first.
 Then go back and add more races or participants.
-You can see that just one hour after Disneyland Halloween race bibs went on sale that the 10K and 5K were both sold out.
-Croak!

 Purchase Quickly

-Even if you are in the act of purchasing a bib, it can sell out and you won't get it, so purchase ASAP.
+Even if you're in the act of purchasing a bib, it can sell out, and you won't get it, so purchase ASAP.
 There are a few different philosophies when registering for a group or more than one race/activity:

 • Everyone for Themselves — Keep in mind that registering for multiple people could slow you down to the point that bibs sell out while you are still inputting information for additional people.
 So if you want to run no matter what, pay for yourself before adding anyone else.

-• If One of Us Doesn't Run, None of Us Run — If you only want to run if your friends or family can run with you, then input everyone before purchasing.
-That way you don't end up racing alone.
+• If One of Us Doesn't Run, None of Us Run — If you only want to run if your friends or family can run with you, then make sure to input everyone before purchasing.
+That way, you don't end up racing alone.

-• Book the Race You Want Most First — If you are looking at doing more than one runDisney race for an event, complete the transaction for the bib you want the most first.
+• Book the Race You Want Most First — If you're looking to do more than one runDisney race, complete the transaction for the bib you want the most first.
 Then go back and buy the other.

 Bibs are not secure until you see the confirmation message.
 You'll also receive a confirmation email.
 (Be sure to check your spam folder.)
 Congratulations, you've made it to the finish line!
-Now to start training for the real race!
+Now, it's time to start training for the real race!

 Accepted Payments

 The registration accepts one form of payment in total.
-You can use a credit card or a gift card but not both in the same transaction.
+You can use a credit card or a gift card, but not both in the same transaction.
 You can only use one gift card at a time to pay, so the card must have a large enough balance to cover the entire purchase.
 And a Disney gift card can hold a maximum of $1,000.
-So do the math in advance to make sure you can cover the cost with your gift card.
+Do the math in advance to make sure you can cover the cost with your gift card.

 Keep Checking